Census Dots

 Native American/Other

-Of the 639 places in Washington, Green Bluff is the 432nd most populous.
+Green Bluff is ranked the 520th most populous place in Washington, out of 639 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Green Bluff was ranked the 432nd most populous place in the 2020 Census.

 Green Bluff's White Population